-Almost 13-14 % school aged children have dyslexia.
-In the US 35% children receiving services under IDEA (Individuals with Disabilities Education act) have dyslexia.
+Almost 13-14 % of school-aged children have dyslexia.
+In the US 35% of children receiving services under IDEA (Individuals with Disabilities Education Act) have dyslexia.

 Fortunately, many effective reading strategies have been developed to help children with dyslexia.
 Let me share those strategies with you.

 But before that, let us have a quick look at the common symptoms of dyslexia.

 Symptoms of dyslexia are usually noticed once children are introduced to reading.
 The most common symptoms include:

 - Replacing the sounds while saying words e.g. “bucoard” instead of “cupboard”

 - Difficulty following verbal directions